 Look at these pictures!
 Are you not drooling?
 I can’t wait to make these again!
 Next time, I’ll be sure to bring a squeeze bottle to the cottage so I can drizzle the tzatziki rather than dollop.
 Or maybe a dollop isn’t so bad; no one has every complained about too much tzatziki!
 (Have they??)

-- 2 packages extra firm tofu, cubed into 1” pieces
+- 700 grams extra firm tofu, cubed into 1” pieces

-- 1 red onion, chopped into 1” pieces
+- 1 large red onion, chopped into 1” pieces

 - 2 tablespoons olive oil